arbor-sim/arbor/example/bench/readme.md

   * `min-delay`: the minimum delay of the network.
   * `spike-frequency`: frequency of the independent Poisson processes that generate spikes for each cell.
-  * `cell-overhead`: the ratio between time taken to advance a single cell in the simulation and the simulated time.
+  * `realtime-ratio`: the ratio between time taken to advance a single cell in the simulation and the simulated time.
 For example, a value of 1 indicates that the cell is simulated in real time, while a value of 0.1 indicates that 10s can be simulated in a single second.